- Booster Gold

 Page 13, panel 4

 HIS STORY: Booster retells his origin.
 His flashback shows him wearing the number 10 on his jersey.
-Previous and future origin stories consistently show that Booster wore the number 13, making this retelling likely an erroneous aberration.
+Previous and future origin stories consistently show that Booster wore the number 13.
+(It's not impossible that Booster wore more than one number.)

 Page 14, panel 2